pandeiro/dog/README.md

 - styles.css

-Remember that any changes to app/index.html will not be reflected in dist/index.html -- transporting those is up to you for now.
+Remember that any changes to app/index.html will not be reflected in dist/index.html -- transporting those is up to you, for now.

 ## License